Why a Water Surcharge?

 - Signing does allow the City Council to consider your annexation when growth and other factors warrant the inclusion of your property into the City.

-For more information on the water surcharge and the annexation agreement, view our Frequently Asked Questions form .
-If you still have questions about how annexation works, call 360.753.8391.
+For more information on the water surcharge and the agreement to annex, view our Frequently Asked Questions.

 Questions About the Annexation Form?